 - Lock your vehicle

-- The carriageway or the hard shoulder of a motorway except in an emergency (see Rule 270)
+- The carriageway, an emergency area or a hard shoulder of a motorway except in an emergency (see Rule 270 and 271)

 - A pedestrian crossing, including the area marked by the zigzag lines (see Rule 191)

 - Taxi bays as indicated by upright signs and markings

 - An urban clearway within its hours of operation, except to pick up or set down passengers (see 'Traffic signs')

 - A road marked with double white lines, even when a broken white line is on your side of the road, except to pick up or set down passengers, or to load or unload goods.

 - A tram or cycle lane during its period of operation

 - Red lines, in the case of specially designated 'red routes', unless otherwise indicated by signs

 Any vehicle may enter a bus lane to stop, load or unload where this is not prohibited (see Rule 141).